Fullmetal Alchemist: The Sacred Star of Milos: Plot

 The Elric brothers, Edward and Alphonse, pursue escaped convict Melvin Voyager, but he flees.
 The two later learn Melvin escaped with two months remaining of his five-year sentence.
 Among his belongings, they find a cut newspaper page with a piece cut off, and comparing with an intact copy of the same page, they find the missing piece is a photo of Julia Crichton, who was arrested for illegally entering the remote Table City, set in the border between Amestris and Creta.

 Intrigued by the alchemy used by Melvin and his connection with Julia, the Elrics travel to Table City to investigate further, but a wolf-chimera takes control of the locomotive.
 While the two try retaking the train's control, flying soldiers called the Black Bats attempt to rescue what they think are ordinary citizens, but they retreat after finding out the prisoners were Amestrians posing as prisoners as a trap.
 Meanwhile, Melvin escapes the train only to be pursued by the Elrics; the two arrive at a prison, where Melvin destroyed the prison walls to find Julia.
 Melvin attempts to retrieve Julia, but as Miranda, the Black Bats' leader, who also tries to rescue Julia.
 Julia and Al fall into the Valley, a village in a vast chasm surrounding Table City, where Melvin follows and reveals his true identity as Ashleigh.
-While search of Alphonse, Ed learns that Table City was originally the Hill of Milos, until Creta and later Amestris invaded the city and occupied it, forcing the Milosians to live in The Valley, in poverty.
+While searching of Alphonse, Ed learns that Table City was originally the Hill of Milos, until Creta and later Amestris invaded the city and occupied it, forcing the Milosians to live in The Valley, in poverty.

 Inside the Black Bats' secret base, Julia and Alphonse develop a friendship while Julia learns about Al and Ed's tragic past of human transmutation.
 Later, when Ed meets up with Al in the Black Bats base, they find themselves hunted down by wolf chimeras from the Cretan secret police dispatched by Colonel Herschel, the Cretan commander of the area, prompting them to retreat further.
 They and the Elrics arrive in a room with maps and locations of Table City, where Miranda explains to the Elrics their mission: to reclaim Milos by using the Sanguine Star to control a powerful heat source called Magma.
 Miranda also explains that the Sanguine Star was a 'red glowing stone of power'.
 Shocked by the description, the Elrics reveal that the Star might be a Philosopher's Stone, which requires human sacrifice to create.
 Though shocked at the revelation, Julia is determined to do anything to secure the Milosians' freedom, and Ashleigh agrees to help her.